-6.8 Inspect for Closure Prior to Indoor Finishings
+6.4 Inspect for Closure Prior to Indoor Finishings

-Before indoor finishing in any ground-contact area, an inspection shall be conducted to verify a continuous sealed barrier exists to resist air movement between soil gas and indoor spaces within the thermal envelope of the building.
-The inspection shall include all floors and walls in contact with ground.
+Prior to completion of Before indoor finishings in any ground-contact area, and upper floor areas, an inspection shall be conducted to verify compliance with this standard and ensure a continuous sealed barrier exists to resist air movement between soil gas and indoor spaces within the thermal envelope of the building. has been constructed between soil gas and airspaces within the building.
+The inspection shall include all floors and walls in contact with ground. the items listed in Exhibit A-2.
+A record of the inspection(s) shall be retained in accordance with Section 12 (Documentation).
 The inspection shall be conducted by an individual who is trained and qualified for design of systems that comply with this standard.